polywrap/documentation/src/docs/quick-start/python.md

 The `PolywrapClient` comes pre-configured with everything you need for most Web2 and Web3 use-cases by default.

-#### The `InvokeResult` object
+#### Invocation return value

-The `InvokeResult` object can have one of two structures:
+Invoking a wrap can result in one of two scenarios:

-- A successful Wrap invocation returns `{ ok: true, value: ... }` with `value` being the return value of the Wrap invocation.
+- A successful Wrap invocation returns the return value of the Wrap invocation.
 This can be anything - a boolean value, a string, an object, etc.
-- A failed Wrap invocation returns `{ ok: false, error: ... }` with `error` describing the reason for invocation failure.
+- A failed Wrap invocation throws an exception describing the reason for invocation failure.

-Although not particularly useful in our last example, our next example leverages the fact that Wrap invocations return a value.

 ### Universal SDKs